Relaxer: Breast cancer

-The Food and Drug Administration is proposing a ban on using the chemical formaldehyde as an ingredient in hair relaxers, citing its link to cancer and other long-term adverse health effects.
+In 2023, the Food and Drug Administration proposed a ban on using the chemical formaldehyde as an ingredient in hair relaxers, citing its link to cancer and other long-term adverse health effects.

 Uterine cancer

 An NIH study published in 2022 found a link between the use of hair straightening chemicals ("relaxers") with an increased risk of developing uterine cancer.
 Women who used these chemicals regularly were more likely to develop uterine cancer, the risk increasing with the frequency of use.
 The article reports on a study conducted by the National Institutes of Health (NIH) that found a potential link between the use of hair straightening chemicals and an increased risk of uterine cancer.
 Researchers discovered that women who used these products frequently had a higher risk of developing uterine cancer, with a particularly elevated risk among those who used them more often.
 The study used data from the NIH-AARP Diet and Health Study, involving more than 33,000 women, and examined the relationship between personal care product use and cancer risk.
 The results showed that frequent users of hair straightening products had a nearly doubled risk of uterine cancer compared to those who did not use them.
 The NIH urges further research to fully understand the long-term effects of these chemicals on women’s health, especially as hair straighteners are widely used in the U.S. and other countries.